ozanates/caretaker-manager-1/readme.txt

 *****
 *****

+This is a graduation project developed by Ozan Ateş.
+The project is about developing a graphical user interface, a football simulation and an artificial intelligence architecture for a new football management game.

+*****
+*****

 // Folders named "fonts" and "pic"  contain the necessary resources for the game.
 These folders should be in the same directory with the exe.

 *****